vAmigaWeb/vAmigaWeb/README.md

 +mouse - not yet done

 +saving snapshots - not yet done

-+connection to a demo site - not yet done
++connection to a demo site for demo browser - not yet done

 +...